-If you have exhausted unemployment benefits or are worried about running out of them, there are extended benefits funded by the federal government that will provide unemployment compensation beyond the maximum number of weeks provided by your state.
+If you have exhausted unemployment benefits or are worried about running out of them, there may be extended benefits funded by the federal government that will provide unemployment compensation beyond the maximum number of weeks provided by your state.
+These benefits are in place during times of high unemployment.

 Who Is Eligible for Extended Unemployment Benefits?

-What benefits will unemployed workers be eligible for?
+What benefits are unemployed workers eligible for?
 Ordinarily, workers in most states are eligible for 26 weeks of unemployment benefits, although some states provide less coverage.
 Montana is the only state that provides more with 28 weeks of unemployment benefits.

 In times of high unemployment, the federal government provides funds to the states to extend unemployment insurance programs for additional weeks of benefits beyond what each state offers.